Identifying and Prioritizing Generative AI Use Cases in an Organization: An Industrial Case Study: Results

 A participant from OF4 expressed interest in automated validation, explaining, \textit{"I would like to see some kind at least reading… AI to train and detect"} (OF4).
 Another participant from OF2 discussed the potential of anomaly detection, noting, \textit{“If we find anomalies, yeah, predict anomalies.
 So it can also help in that, not just to find, but to detect failures of the network by using GenAI.
 It affects a lot, also the prices that we can take from our customers”} (OF2).

-Anomaly detection and validation were perceived as practical areas for AI implementation.
-The codes suggest that participants saw potential in systems capable of identifying irregularities automatically to support compliance and operational reliability.
+These findings show that participants associate AI with improving validation and supporting compliance related tasks.
+The distribution of codes indicates that validation, financial processes, and vendor management are key areas.
+Participants also highlight anomaly detection as a practical approach for improving accuracy and operational reliability.

+\textbf{Theme 5: Organizational and Infrastructure Readiness.} This theme consists of 14 coded instances, including asset management (n=4) and other operational challenges (n=10).

-\textbf{Theme 5: Organizational and Infrastructure Readiness.} Readiness related statements focused on AI as a supportive tool that could assist with tasks without replacing existing systems.
+Readiness related statements focused on AI as a supportive tool that could assist with tasks without replacing existing systems.
 A participant from OF4 suggested that AI systems should operate incrementally, noting, \textit{"Only just suggest you those issues or it would be easier if system assisted"} (OF4).
 A participant from OF6 referred to workload concerns, explaining, \textit{"There will not be more people to do this, maybe less.
 So anything manual or time consuming that we can reduce helps the workload"} (OF6).
 Participants expected gradual integration of AI into current processes rather than large scale replacements.

-The codes indicate that incremental adoption and workload reduction are viewed as practical steps toward readiness.
+These findings show that participants prefer gradual integration of AI into existing workflows.
+The distribution of codes indicates that operational constraints and resource limits shape adoption decisions.
+Participants emphasize workload reduction and system support, suggesting that human in the loop approaches are preferred over fully automated solutions.